-• To replace the existing group with the new group
+- To replace the existing group with the new group - Choose the Yes button. - To cancel the command Choose the No button.

-Choose the No button.
 Cannot resign from Mail.

 You attempted to resign from the Mail conference.
 Mail is a permanent feature of your message base and cannot be resigned.